bkniffler/draft-wysiwyg/README.md

 # draft-wysiwyg
 Draft-JS is really hot right now and here is a try for reproducing wysiwyg functionality using draft.
-Its too early to tell wether this will, in future, only be an example, a package on NPM, a sandbox for new features.
-It mainly depends on what direction facebooks draft-js will take, what features they are going to implement.

-So take this as an example for now and keep a close look at the official draft-js repo, though I will also try to keep this repository up to date and give info about changes!

 ## Warning, this is WIP!
+The API will most likely change.
 Currently, these are the features that work
 - Inline toolbar for text
 - Block drag/drop